 If you care deeply about kids, these are my three favorite organizations that do incredible work for children here and around the world:

-St. Jude Children’s Research Hospital—Almost four years ago I traveled to Memphis to tour St. Jude Children’s Research Hospital in Memphis and my visit was life changing.
+St. Jude Children’s Research Hospital— In 2016 I traveled to Memphis to tour St. Jude Children’s Research Hospital in Memphis and my visit was life changing.
 I was impressed with their mission of treating and finding cures for childhood cancer and other life-threatening diseases but also the incredible care they take of kids and families being treated.
 St. Jude is a place where parents never have to pay for treatment, food, or housing during their stay.
 St. Jude believes that parents should focus on what matters most- helping children live.

 I expected my visit to be filled with sadness and instead, the parents I met made me realize that St. Jude is a place that provides hope.
 I realized that as a healthy mom of 2 healthy kids that I wanted to help St. Jude kids and families because if my own kids were to ever get sick, I’d want them to be taken care of in a way that St. Jude cares for families.